kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-3-5-0-release-overview.md

 The Kata Containers community has been making improvements to the project’s release process to be able deliver new versions more frequently, aiming for a monthly minor release cadence.

 The latest [3.5.0](https://github.com/kata-containers/kata-containers/releases/tag/3.5.0) release focuses on improving the project's stability, security, and compatibility through various bug fixes, updates, and new features.
 Key updates include enhanced support for NVIDIA GPUs, improvements in the runtime and agent components, and enhancing the container creation process and storage handling.
-Additionally, this version updates critical dependencies like ‘golang’ and ‘libseccomp’ for enhanced security.
+Additionally, this version updates critical dependencies like ‘golang’ for enhanced security.

 # Key Themes for the New Release